squinkylabs/SquinkyVCV/docs/sq-faq.md

 This is very much like controlling a MIDI synthesizer from a MIDI sequencer.
 All the voices on a given MIDI channel must all sounds the same, and indeed they always do.

 Bottom line - if you want to have two different note sequences that are played on different "instruments", use two instance of Seq++.
-Just like you would use two track in a DAW to do this.
+Just like you would use two tracks in a DAW to do this.

 ## Many of the notes aren't playing